MoritzImendoerffer/nnet_chroma/README.md

 This project implements an invertible physics informed neural network using the Burgers equation as a toy example.
 The implementation is converted from Tensorflow (https://github.com/maziarraissi/PINNs) to PyTorch.
 The purpose of this project is to provide a starting point for implementing invertible neural networks in physical systems.

-The Repo does contain a
+The Repo does contain three folders:

+pinns_burger ... simple test case for the Burger`s equation
+invertible_pinns ... attempt to make pinns_burger invertible for potentially rapit parameter estimation. pinns_grm ... implementation of the general rate model for protein chromatography as PINN

 ## Implementation Overview